-- The distance education program has developed a more formal program for certification training for online instructors. - A software program (TracDat) was identified to facilitate the SLO/SUO documentation and assessment processes for faculty and staff and to allow the institution to more easily track initiatives and close the loop on prior assessments. - The Basic Skills Committee presented a campus-wide workshop on the mandatory flex day in an effort to make more faculty aware of basic skills students and their needs.
-The workshop included both student and faculty panels, and each faculty member was provided with a Toolkit of resources and strategies for teaching basic skills students across the curriculum. - The Professional Development Committee held follow-up luncheons for the participants of the 2011 Summer Institute for Teaching Excellence and created new professional development opportunities, such as Lunch and Learn Workshops, open to all faculty. - Outreach efforts were expanded for the Santa Paula site.
+- The distance education program developed a more formal program of training for online instructors. - A software program (TracDat) was identified to facilitate the SLO/SUO documentation and assessment processes and to allow the institution to more easily track initiatives and close the loop on prior assessments.

+- The Basic Skills Committee presented a campus-wide workshop on the Mandatory Flex Day in an effort to make more faculty aware of basic skills students and their needs.
+The workshop included both student and faculty panels, and each faculty member was provided with a Toolkit of resources and strategies for teaching basic skills students across the curriculum. - The Professional Development Committee held follow-up luncheons for the participants of the 2011 Summer Institute for Teaching Excellence and created new professional development opportunities, such as "Lunch and Learn" workshops, open to all faculty. - Outreach efforts were expanded for the Santa Paula site.
 New outreach activities included "Registration Days" events, ESL Registration Week, application and financial aid workshops, orientation meetings for new students, and participation in Higher Education Day and Parent College Night at local high schools.